-The RSA/ECC cryptographic library of the TOE shall meet the requirement "Cryptographic operation 167 (FCS_COP.1)" as specified below.
+The RSA/ECC cryptographic library of the TOE shall meet the requirement "Cryptographic operation (FCS_COP.1)" as specified below.

-FCS_COP.1/RSA Cryptographic operation Hierarchical to: No other components FCS_COP.1.1/RSA The TSF shall perform the modular exponentiation part of RSA signature generation and verification in accordance with a specified cryptographic algorithm Rivest-Shamir-Adleman (RSA:standard RSA and RSA-CRT) and cryptographic key sizes from 1280-bit up to 2048-bit with 2-bit granularity that meet the following standard: [ISO/IEC14888-2:2008]] section 6.2 and 6.3.
+FCS_COP.1/RSA Cryptographic operation

+FCS_COP.1.1/RSA The TSF shall perform the modular exponentiation part of RSA signature generation and verification in accordance with a specified cryptographic algorithm Rivest-Shamir-Adleman (RSA:standard RSA and RSA-CRT) and cryptographic key sizes from 1280-bit up to 2048-bit with 2-bit granularity that meet the following standard: [ISO/IEC14888-2:2008]] section 6.2 and 6.3.

 Note 1: In context of signature generation only the modular exponentiation, i.e. only Step 2 of [ISO14888-2:2008], section 6.2 and in addition the check of the message's length are implemented.
 Especially the proper use of a format mechanism (including the related hash algorithm) is in the responsibility of the embedded software developer.

 Note 2: In context of signature verification only the modular exponentiation, i.e. only the part asking to compute $G^ = S^v \mod n$ in Step 1 of [ISO/IEC14888-2:2008], section 6.3 is implemented.
 Especially the proper check of a signatures format (including the related hash algorithm) is in the responsibility of the embedded software developer.

-Dependencies: [FDP_ITC.1 Import of user data without security attributes or FDP_ITC.2 Import of user data with security attributes, or FCS_CKM.1 Cryptographic key generation] Meune
+Dependencies: [FDP_ITC.1 Import of user data without security attributes or

+FDP ITC.2 Import of user data with security attributes, or

-FCS_CKM.4 Cryptographic key destruction
+FCS_CKM.1 Cryptographic key generation] FCS_CKM.4 Cryptographic key destruction